tatecn/tatecn.github.io/_posts/2024-12-20-use-the-logstash-jdbc-input-plugin-to-ingest-data-into-aws-opensearch.md

 >  "reason"=>"expected **word** but found: **'{'**" <br>
 >}

+### 6.2 timestamp field
-## 2) Typically, you may want to use a `long` number to store a `timestamp` field in both the database and OpenSearch, as `millisecond` precision is sometimes required.
+Typically, you may want to use a `long` number to store a `timestamp` field in both the database and OpenSearch, as `millisecond` precision is sometimes required.
 In MySQL/MariaDB, the `UNIX_TIMESTAMP` function returns a floating-point number (instead of the expected integer) when the input is a timestamp field with millisecond precision.
 Since timestamp fields are stored in scientific notation within the index, you need to use the `FLOOR` function to convert the float to an integer.

 **Reference links:**